 The participant has had many gastrointestinal reflux issues as well as chronic pain and chronic congestion.
 Her chronic pain results in 5 to 10 breath holding spells per day which have been improved through iron supplementation.
 She also has flow of urine from the bladder to the kidneys (vesicoureteral reflux), which has resulted in frequent urinary tract infections.
 She is entirely non-verbal and unable to hold up her head or sit on her own.
 She has had many abnormal EEG tests from an early age.
 The participant recently presented with infantile spasms prior to her third birthday which are controlled through Vigabatrin.

-Clinicians and researchers are investigating the following two genetic changes to see if they are causing the participant’s symptoms.
-The CITED2 variant likely explains the participant’s atrial septal defect.
+Clinicians and researchers believe the following genes are involved in causing the participant’s symptoms (CITED2 variant likely explains the atrial septal defect):

 If this participant sounds like you or someone you know, please contact us!